 6The UK Climate Projections 2009 (50th percentile, high emissions scenario).
-An updated set of projections are expected to be published soon and we will be analysing them once they are available 7 The UK Climate Projections 2009 (95 percentile, high emissions scenario).
-An updated set of projections are expected to be published
+An updated set of projections are expected to be published soon and we will be analysing them once they are available.

+7The UK Climate Projections 2009 (95 percentile, high emissions scenario).
+An updated set of projections are expected to be published soon and we'll be analysing them once they are available.

-OUR RESILIENCE FRAMEWORK
+OUR RESILIENCE

+FRAMEWORK